Success Stories

 Thankfully, the new vehicle has excellent air conditioning, and we were able to make the transfer safe and stress free for baby Juniper beaver.
 Juniper received the treatment needed and is now healthy and growing huge!

 Another success story happened shortly after we purchased the new vehicle.
 We received a call about a tortoise that needed to be transferred to our animal center.
 We didn't have much information, but we had been told that the tortoise was a previous pet and hadn't been getting the care she needed.
 Since tortoises need very specific care, without which causes traumatic malformation of their bodies, we knew this was a high priority case.
-Our old run-down van was not working, but since we had the new vehicle, we were able to drive the 3 hours across the state to pick up the tortoise, and we're so thankful we did!
+Our old run-down van was not working, but since we had the new vehicle, we were able to drive the three hours across the state to pick up the tortoise, and we're so thankful we did!
 The tortoise, who we lovingly named Bubbles, was in dire need of immediate medical attention due to a severe infection in her ear, difficulty breathing, and malformed bones in her mouth, legs, and shell.

-We were able to begin healing treatment and get her into the correct environment and after 2 months of specialized care, Bubbles is well on her way to gaining back the full use of her legs, she's no longer sick, she's eating well, and she spends her days with two other tortoise friends.
+We were able to begin healing treatment and get her into the correct environment and after two months of specialized care, Bubbles is well on her way to gaining back the full use of her legs, she's no longer sick, she's eating well, and she spends her days with two other tortoise friends.
 We're thankful that we were able to make the drive to pick her up and bring her to safety and she'll never suffer through neglect again.

 We are thrilled to share the journey of Snowball, a stunning five-year-old male cat whose life was transformed thanks to your generous support.
 Surrendered to a local shelter a year ago with a promise from his previous owner to return for him — a promise that was never fulfilled — Snowball struggled to adapt to the shelter environment.
 Recognizing his distress, one of the Animal Control Officers urgently reached out to our organization for assistance.
 With the aid of the grant funds, we were able to confidently welcome Snowball into our care, ensuring that his medical needs, including the management of his previously unregulated diabetes, were met.
 In our loving environment, Snowball’s affectionate and playful nature flourished, and we discovered his delightful fondness for Halloween costumes.